Corbett · Central Highlands

 Carn an Fhreiceadain — common questions

-- Carn an Fhreiceadain is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 16km with 600m of ascent and takes most walkers 3-6 hours.
+- On the OutdoorSCOT scale, Carn an Fhreiceadain comes in at 2/5 — moderate.
+Expect roughly 16km and 600m of ascent on the usual route — 3-6 hours for most parties.
 Terrain: The most track-walking-friendly Corbett in central Scotland — a Land Rover route runs from Kingussie almost to the summit.

-- Where do I park for Carn an Fhreiceadain?
+- Where should I park to climb Carn an Fhreiceadain?

-- Standard parking is at NH758007 near Inverness.
+- Standard parking is at NH758007.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Carn an Fhreiceadain?
+- When should I climb Carn an Fhreiceadain?

 - The standard good-weather months for Carn an Fhreiceadain are May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.